How to Install WordPress on Windows Computer Using WAMP

 WAMP is the local server which will allow you to install and use WordPress independently.
 As a beginner, everyone would like to be familiar and get use-to unknown.
 Installing WordPress in your computer locally using WAMP will allow you to create and manage website locally.
 You will have same experience as live WordPress website to create professional website.

 Before making the blog visible in the internet, it will be good idea to be familiar with the WordPress features and know what is WordPress.
 Note that working on WAMP server will only allow you to see your website locally.
-If you want to make your blog visible to everyone through internet you need to invest few bucks to buy domain name and web hosting.
-You can refer to this guide on how to start a WordPress blog.
+If you want to make your blog visible to everyone through internet you need to invest few bucks to buy domain name and website hosting.
+You can refer to this guide on how to start a blog.

 What is WAMP?